201Harsh/CobraAI/Readme.md

 1. **Select Style**: During onboarding or anytime in settings, pick your preferred learning style.
 2. **Adaptive Content**: The AI tutor tailors examples, feedback, and challenges according to your style.
 3. **Dynamic Switching**: You can switch learning styles on the fly to try different approaches.
-4. **Progress Tracking**: CodeAstra logs your learning style usage and shows which modes improve your retention and coding speed the most.
+4. **Progress Tracking**: CobraAI logs your learning style usage and shows which modes improve your retention and coding speed the most.

 This ensures **every learner** — whether visual, auditory, hands-on, or gamified — has a smooth, personalized journey.